 Stuart J. Kaufman

 Stuart J. Kaufman is Professor of Political Science and International Relations at the University of Delaware.
-He is the author of Modern Hatreds: The Symbolic Politics of Ethnic War (winner of the Grawemeyer Award for Ideas Improving World Order) and Nationalist Passions, both from Cornell, and coeditor of The Balance of Power in World History.
+He is the author of Modern Hatreds: The Symbolic Politics of Ethnic War (winner of the 2003 Grawemeyer Award for Ideas Improving World Order), also from Cornell, and coeditor of The Balance of Power in World History.

 The Symbolic Politics of Ethnic War